 If you take part in the scheme, you’ll spend two days shadowing one of the following:

-- a district judge
+• a tribunal judge

 Find out more about the work shadowing scheme